Table of Contents

 |Peutz-Jeghers syndrome||10–15||STK11; AMP kinase-related pathways||Arborizing polyps; small intestine > colon > stomach; colonic adenocarcinoma||Pigmented macules; risk of colon, breast, lung, pancreatic and thyroid cancer|

-Juvenile polyps are focal growths of intestinal epithelium and can extend into the lamina propria.
+Juvenile polyps are focal growths of the intestinal epithelium and can extend into the lamina propria.
 Morphologically, not much difference exists between polyps that occur sporadically and those associated with a tumor syndrome.
-In predisposed children younger the 5 years old, juvenile polyps commonly present in the rectum.
-Symptoms or manifestations include rectal bleeding, intussusception, intestinal obstruction and polyp prolapse.
+In predisposed children younger than 5 years old, juvenile polyps commonly present in the rectum.
+Symptoms or manifestations include rectal bleeding, intussusception, intestinal obstruction, and polyp prolapse.

 Juvenile polyps are usually less than 3 cm in diameter, pedunculated, smooth and reddish.
 Upon dissection of these polyps, dilated cysts containing mucin and byproducts of the inflammatory process can be found.
 The rest of the structure is mainly composed of lamina propria with embedded neutrophils and an attenuated or normal muscularis mucosae.

 Juvenile polyposis, an autosomal dominant syndrome, usually manifests with multiple (3 to 100) tumors/polyps of the same characteristics in the same location.
 Single polyps are usually not associated with any tumor syndrome.